rust-lang/rust/compiler/stable_mir/README.md

 ## Stable MIR Design

 The stable-mir will follow a similar approach to proc-macro2.
-It’s implementation is done using two main crates:
+Its implementation is split between two main crates:

 - `stable_mir`: Public crate, to be published on crates.io, which will contain the stable data structure as well as calls to `rustc_smir` APIs and